Homburg hat: Use

-The Homburg was popularised in the 1890s by the future Edward VII after he visited Bad Homburg in Hesse, Germany, and brought back a hat of this style.
+The homburg was popularised in the 1890s by the future Edward VII after he visited Bad Homburg in Hesse, Germany, and brought back a hat of this style.
 He was flattered when his hat style was mimicked, and at times he insisted on being copied.

 Anthony Eden made the black homburg so fashionable in the 1930s that it became known as "the Anthony Eden hat" on Savile Row in London.
 At his 1953 inauguration, Dwight D. Eisenhower broke with tradition by wearing a black homburg instead of a top hat.
 He also wore a homburg at his second inauguration, a hat that took three months to craft and was dubbed the "international homburg" by hatters, since workers from ten countries participated in its making.

-Like other formal Western male headgear, the homburg ceased to be as common in the 21st century as it once was.
-Al Pacino gained some renewed fame for the homburg by wearing a grey one in the film The Godfather, for which reason the hat is sometimes called a "Godfather".
+Like other formal Western male headgear, the homburg ceased to be as common in the 20th century as it once was.
+Al Pacino gained some renewed fame for the homburg by wearing a grey one in the 1972 film The Godfather, for which reason the hat is sometimes called a "Godfather".
 Some Orthodox Jewish rabbis wear black homburgs to the rekel, though this practice is also in decline.
 The homburg was always considered to be more traditional and distinguished than the fedora.

-It was sometimes jocularly referred to as a "hamburger," notably by actor Edward Brophy in the 1958 film The Last Hurrah.
+It was sometimes jocularly referred to as a "hamburger", notably by actor Edward Brophy in the 1958 film The Last Hurrah.

-In Italy it's known as a Lobbia, from Cristiano Lobbia who famously wore it when he was assaulted.
+In Italy it is known as a Lobbia, from Cristiano Lobbia who famously was wearing one when he was assaulted.